leonardopagliochini/QuantumC/README.md

 ## Introduction

 QuantumC demonstrates a tiny compilation pipeline based on [xDSL](https://github.com/xdsl-project/xdsl).
 The repository converts small C programs into MLIR and then rewrites that MLIR using a custom quantum dialect.
+The last step currently produces an *intermediate* form expressed with that dialect rather than a full quantum program.
 The code is intentionally compact so that each phase of the translation process can be inspected and experimented with easily.

 The flow is divided into two main scripts:

 * `generate_ast.py` invokes Clang on every `.c` file under `c_code` and stores the JSON AST into `json_out`.
-* `pipeline.py <path>` loads one of those JSON files, converts it into dataclasses, lowers the dataclasses to standard MLIR, and finally translates that MLIR to the quantum dialect.
+* `pipeline.py <path>` loads one of those JSON files, converts it into dataclasses, lowers the dataclasses to standard MLIR, and finally converts that MLIR into an intermediate form using the quantum dialect.

 Both scripts rely on the helper modules described below.